stepanenko/javascript-info/Matrix/03_function_context.md

 Unlike regular functions, arrow functions "inherit" `this` from the scope where they were defined, not where they are called.

 - The Definition Scope: You defined `showName` inside an object literal.
-However, an object literal does not create a new scope.
-A set of curly braces `{}` used to create an object does not create a new "this" context.
-Only functions and classes do that.
+However, an object literal does not create a new scope - a set of curly braces `{}` used to create an object does not create a new "this" context, only functions and classes do that.

 - The Outer Scope: Because the object doesn't have a scope, the arrow function looks one level higher to the Global/Module scope.